Flaming Gorge

 Flaming Gorge Fishing

-You don’t need a permit or a guide to raft below the dam.
+You don’t need a permit or a guide to raft below the dam although first-timers might want to try one.
 You can rent a raft at three different locations.

 How About Going For A Drive?

 One of my favorite ways to experience the jaw-dropping beauty of this area is through a scenic drive.
 And what a place for a scenic drive!
-The recently completed Flaming Gorge-Uintas National Scenic Byway is a gem.
+The beautifully paved Flaming Gorge-Uintas National Scenic Byway is now one of my favorite road trips.

 Many roadside exhibits and short nature trails allow you to experience the Flaming Gorge and Uintas area from many different perspectives.
-It is a great way to see as much as possible in a limited time.
+A scenic drive is a great way to see as much as possible in a limited time.

 Why Flaming Gorge?

-As I’ve said earlier, Flaming Gorge gives you the opportunity to enjoy panoramas that are almost too big to fit into the lens of your camera.
+As I said earlier, Flaming Gorge gives you the opportunity to enjoy panoramas that are almost too big to fit into the lens of your camera.

 Once again, when it comes to outdoor recreation, the Gorge may be unequaled.